 The consequences of wrongful trading include:

-Directors found guilty of wrongful trading may face personal liability for the company’s debts.
-They could be required to use their own assets to settle the company’s financial obligations.
-The court assesses their role in the insolvency and the impact on creditors.
+• Personal Liability for Directors: Directors may face personal liability for the company’s debts, potentially using their assets to pay off the company’s obligations, based on their involvement in the insolvency and its impact on creditors.

-Guilty directors might be banned from holding any directorial position for up to 15 years.
-This measure aims to protect creditors and encourage responsible corporate governance.
+• Disqualification from Directorship: Directors can be banned from holding directorial positions for up to 15 years, aiming to protect creditors and promote responsible corporate governance.

-Wrongful trading can result in civil liabilities for directors, holding them accountable for their part in the company’s financial downfall under under section 214 and section 246ZB of the Insolvency Act 1986
+• Civil Liability: Directors may incur civil liabilities for their role in the company’s financial decline, as outlined in sections 214 and 246ZB of the Insolvency Act 1986.

-In extreme cases, especially where fraud is involved, directors might face criminal charges, which could lead to imprisonment or fines.
+• Criminal Charges: In severe cases, particularly involving fraud, directors could face criminal charges, leading to imprisonment or fines.

 Examples of Wrongful Trading